Skip to main contentSkip to main navigationSkip to footer content

 Frequently Asked Questions

-Clinicals are so valuable to nursing education because they allow students to transfer classroom learning to real-life situations.
-The clinical experience allows the student to see how all the pieces of their learning come together.
+Clinical experiences are valuable to nursing education because they allow students to transfer classroom learning to real-life situations.
+The clinical experiences allows students to see how all the pieces of their learning come together.

 • Cook County Department of Health